notepad-plus-plus/npp-usermanual/content/docs/searching.md

 Use the **Style All Occurrences of Token** or **Clear Style** submenus of the Search menu (previously called the **Mark All** or **Unmark All** submenus) to mark or unmark all occurrences of the selected text or word the caret is in (the "Token") if there is no active selection.
 You have a choice of five different colors/styles (numbered 1 through 5) in which to mark text in this manner.
 The **Style One Token** (previously, **Mark One**) submenu options work similarly, but only on the single occurrence of selected text or caret word.

-The settings for each of the 5 available colors/styles are [Settings &gt; Style Configurator &gt; Global Styles > Mark style #](../preferences/#global-styles).
+The settings for each of the 5 available colors/styles are [**Settings &gt; Style Configurator &gt; Global Styles > Mark style #**](../preferences/#global-styles).

 If you've highlighted some groups of text in this manner, and you wish to copy those sections, the **Copy Styled Text** submenu of the Search menu will allow you to do that.
 Quick search for previously marked text is possible via the **Jump Up** or **Jump Down** submenu choices.

 Note: In older versions of Notepad++, the **Mark All** submenu name can cause some confusion between an identically-named action button in the Mark tab of the Find family dialog.
 The two types of "marking" are different but do share some features.
 For example, the Copy Styled Text submenu commands will allow you to copy text that has been styled with number 1 through 5 styling OR text that has been marked using the Mark tab of Find.
 This has been improved by renaming the menu to **Style All Occurrences of Token**.

-You can also cause all occurrences of the word at the caret to get dynamically highlighted if you activate Smart Highlighting; the mark style then is [Settings &gt; Style Configurator &gt; Global Styles &gt; Smart Highlighting](../preferences/#global-styles).
+You can also cause all occurrences of the word at the caret to get dynamically highlighted if you activate Smart Highlighting; the mark style then is [**Settings &gt; Style Configurator &gt; Global Styles &gt; Smart Highlighting**](../preferences/#global-styles).
 You may choose there whether the matching should be sensitive to case.

-You activate smart highlighting through [Settings > Preferences > Highlighting > Smart highlighting > Enable](../preferences/#highlighting).
+You activate smart highlighting through [**Settings > Preferences > Highlighting > Smart highlighting > Enable**](../preferences/#highlighting).
 You can change whether or not the smart highlighting is case sensitive or requires whole words using other options in that preferences dialog.

 ### Manipulating Bookmarks

-The **Search > Bookmarks** menu allows you to navigate and manipulate Bookmarks and Bookmarked lines (see ["Bookmarks vs Marks"](#bookmarks-vs-marks) for more on the Bookmark feature).
+The **Search > Bookmark** menu allows you to navigate and manipulate Bookmarks and Bookmarked lines (see ["Bookmarks vs Marks"](#bookmarks-vs-marks) for more on the Bookmark feature).

 - **Toggle Bookmark** - Toggle the state of the Bookmark indicator on the active line.
 - **Next Bookmark** - Navigate to the next Bookmark in the active document.